Open-Probe/openprobe/README.md

     --parallel-workers 8
 ```

-After the evaluation completes, a jsonl file will store the result.
-The file will be located under the `output` directory.
+After completion, the evaluation results will be saved as a `.jsonl` file in the `output` directory.

-### Run Auto Grading
+### 5️⃣ Run Auto Grading

-Run LLM auto grading with the following command:
+Grade the evaluation results using LLM auto-grading:

 ```bash
 python evals/autograde_df.py \